bobanetwork/boba_legacy/boba_documentation/developer/exchange-integration.md

 ### Withdraws

 > Please check the liquidity balance of the L1 Liquidity Pool first before depositing tokens on the L2 Liquidity Pool.
-If the L1 Liquidty Pool doesn't have enough balance, your funds will be fast deposited from L1 and the L2 Liquidity Pool charges a certain percentage of exit amounts.
+If the L1 Liquidity Pool doesn't have enough balance, your funds will be fast deposited from L1 and the L2 Liquidity Pool charges a certain percentage of exit amounts.

 #### Withdraw ERC20s or ETH